evanx/redex/README.md

 - support for message streams, and streaming data

 Use-cases:
-- compose runtime plumbing for collaborating microservices
+- plumbing for collaborating microservices
-- wire together network services, etc
+- glue for network services
-- integrate legacy systems
+- legacy systems integration
-- manage Redis queues
+- managing Redis queues

 We are implementing:
-- basic processors for HTTP, Redis queues and file-based messages
+- basic processors for HTTP and Redis queues
-- sample configuration for reliable pubsub, parallel worker queues, etc
+- sample configuration for reliable pubsub and work queues

-We intend to implement processors to support the following patterns:
+We intend to implement processors to demonstrate:
 - a load balancer
 - an HTTP caching proxy
 - a centralised logging server using TCP/IP sockets
 - an outgoing email server using SMTP over TCP/IP sockets
 - a WebSocket server to push notications into the browser
 - integration with ZeroMQ, RabbitMQ, Protocol Buffers
+- API gateway with authentication and authorisation

 # Rationale